mrolli/mrolli/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm a Husband, Father, Doctor, Linux Sysadmin, Vim Enthusiaast, Puppet Developer, fresh Learner of Greek, Modular Synth Geek, PS Gamer and many more things if the time allows it!
+### I'm a Husband, Father, Doctor, Linux Sysadmin, Vim Enthusiast, Puppet Developer, fresh Learner of Greek, Modular Synth Geek, PS Gamer and many more things if the time allows it!

 ### :zap: Recent Activity